davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 This library contains functions that simplify the development of JavaFX applications.<br>

+- <b>Common Dialogs</b><br>
+  Including information-, warning-, error-, confirmation- and input dialogs.

+- <b>Complex Dialogs</b><br>
+  Create complex .fxml file based dialogs.<br>
+  Pass and retrieve arguments without any effort.

+- <b>Standard CRUD operations</b><br>
+  Create, read, update and delete every entity/entities.<br>
+  No need for writing boilerplate code anymore.<br>
+  Make use of a simple but powerful finding API using the builder pattern.<br>
+  The complete CRUD API is built on top of the Hibernate API - feel free to use it with every database, that is supported by
+  Hibernate.

+- <b>Testing suite</b><br>
-- Run unit tests that require JavaFX components.<br>
+  Run unit tests that require JavaFX components with ease, just by extending your test class with one single class.<br>
   No more annoying errors like "Toolkit not found", "Toolkit already initialized","Location is not set" or "Not on FX application thread" during testing.
-- Create simple and complex .fxml file based dialogs.<br>
-  Pass and retrieve arguments without any effort.
-- Execute generic standard CRUD operations with Hibernate.<br>
-  No need for writing boilerplate code anymore.

-What you need to do:
+- <b>Other helpful classes</b><br>
+  CommonUtils, SystemUtils.

+# How to embed into your project

-1. Compile the JAR<br>
+1. <b>Compile the JAR</b><br>
    (only needed if there is no Github package!)

-2. Add the dependency to your project<br>
+2. <b>Add the dependency to your project</b><br>
    (works only with github package versions!)

-3. Profit.
+3. <b>Profit.</b>

-# 1. Compile the JAR
+## 1. Compile the JAR

 ### Fully automated